greywidget/typertest/INDEX.md

 # Index of the Example scripts
 ### Introduction
+There examples are from the [excellent Typer documentation](https://typer.tiangolo.com).

 - [The simplest Typer file (no arguments)](example_01.py)
 - [With 2 CLI arguments](example_02.py)
 - [With CLI arguments and CLI options](example_03.py)